Bruises That Start Yellow | Quick Clues Explained

 Key Takeaways: Bruises That Start Yellow

-Yellow bruises indicate healing stages.
+Yellow bruises often indicate healing stages.

-They usually appear 5-10 days after injury.
+They commonly appear several days after injury.

-Yellow color comes from bilirubin breakdown.
+Yellow color comes from blood pigment breakdown.

 Monitor for unusual size or pain increase.